 CSPs are available only to offset actual expenditures and may not fully reimburse all COVID-19 related costs.
 CSPs are not a means to receive funding for lower tenant rent contributions due to income reductions, extended vacancies, or unpaid tenant charges.
-To the extent allowable under current policies, these financial impacts can be addressed through Special Claim payment requests and through tenant recertifications with corresponding subsidy voucher adjustments.4
+To the extent allowable under current policies, these financial impacts can be addressed through Special Claim payment requests and through tenant recertifications with corresponding subsidy voucher adjustments.5

-HUD will consider requests to reimburse eligible costs incurred between the enactment of the CARES Act on March 27, 2020, and November 30, 2020.
+HUD will consider requests to reimburse eligible costs incurred between the enactment of the CARES Act on March 27, 2020, and March 31, 2021.
 All requests to address expenditures for staffing, contractors, and other services must be for services provided during the eligible time frame.
-Costs for purchases of bulk supplies (such as PPE and sanitizer) may reflect inventory purchased during the eligible timeframe that can reasonably be anticipated for use through January 31, 2021.
-Following the receipt of CSP requests for this period and considering other subsidy needs, HUD will assess the sufficiency of appropriations to support additional CSPs for increased operating costs incurred after November 30, 2020.
+Costs for purchases of bulk supplies (such as PPE and sanitizer) may reflect inventory purchased during the eligible timeframe that can reasonably be anticipated for use through May 31, 2021.
+Following the receipt of CSP requests for this period and considering other subsidy needs, HUD will explore additional strategies to support owners in meeting COVID response needs and encouraging recovery efforts after March 31, 2021.